farouqBenarous/ClienServerSocketIo/Readme.md

 * finally run the server by (of course after you install node js ) : `node index.js`
 # Run Client

+  * second install the Libraries using npm so : `npm install`

+  * finally run the server by (of course after you install node js ) : `node start`